SpencerHulse/SpencerHulse/README.md

 # Hi there 👋, I'm Spencer Hulse

 I'm a full-stack developer who is still learning the tricks of the trade.
 In a past life, I learned about psychology, and I currently still work as a writer and editor.
-You might even say I'm a student of languages, both English and various computer languages.
+You might even say I'm a student of languages, both English and computer languages.

 ## Currently Proficient In: